clusterio/clusterio/docs/configuration.md

 ### slave.id

-Imutable numeric id of the slave which uniquely identifies this slave in the cluster.
+Immutable numeric id of the slave which uniquely identifies this slave in the cluster.

 Defaults to a random 31 bit number.